What is Fundamental Analysis

-Fundamental analysis evaluates a company's financial health and market conditions to estimate a stock's true value, helping investors make informed decisions.
+Fundamental analysis assesses a company's finances, market conditions, and competitors to determine its true value, helping investors make informed decisions.

 3 mins